 While these vegan chocolate peanut butter rice krispie treats are elevated from the plastic-wrapped treats of my childhood, they're still quick and easy to make.
 In fact, the base is basically the same.

 We boosted the classic marshmallow-cereal combo with creamy peanut butter.
 A dash of vanilla extract and a pinch of salt enhance the overall flavor of this homemade Halloween candy.

-We use this brand of vegan marshmallows.
-The small size helps them cook down faster.
-If you can’t find them in your grocery store, they’re available on Amazon.
-Or, if you can only find the bigger size, simply roughly chop the marshmallows to bring them down to size.
+Mini vegan marshmallows cook down a bit faster.
+If you can only find the bigger size, simply roughly chop the marshmallows to bring them down to size.

 Add the Rice Krispies